Lasix Side Effects

 Generic Name: furosemide

-Note: This page contains side effects data for the generic drug furosemide.
-It is possible that some of the dosage forms included below may not apply to the brand name Lasix.
+Note: This page contains information about the side effects of furosemide.
+Some of the dosage forms included on this document may not apply to the brand name Lasix.

 For the Consumer